SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 [﻿](§15.28)Compare TPA { aɕ͓ͪɕ͓ͪaː } versus IPA [ at͡ʃʰːa ].
 Ours is just so much more legible.
 I am proud of the fact that I have created a more legible phonetic alphabet.
 The IPA is quite illegible, in my opinion.

-##### [﻿](§15.29)*Writing long vowels in the TPA :* { ◌ː }, { ◌ːː }
+##### [﻿](§15.29)*Writing long vowels in the TPA :* { ◌ː }, { ◌ːː }, { ◌̄}

 [﻿](§15.30)Example long vowel, English language: ⟨ feet ⟩ — { fɪ̱ːt } ( ﻿TPA﻿ ) | ⟨ feet ⟩ — [ fɪ̱ːt ] ( ﻿IPA﻿ )
 Example vowel hiatus, Turkish language: ⟨ saat ⟩ — { saa̱t } ( ﻿TPA﻿ ) | ⟨ saat ⟩ — [ saˈat ] ( ﻿IPA﻿ )

-[﻿](§15.31)The important thing to understand is that hiatuses should always be written as two separate letters, while long vowels should be written as one letter followed by the duration mark.
+[﻿](§15.31)The important thing to understand is that the hiatus should always be written as two separate letters, while long vowels should be written as one letter followed by the duration mark.
 This is because we have two separate vowels here instead of one long vowel, and the IPA also correctly accounts for this, as seen above.

 [﻿](§15.32)Phonetic spelling transcription should be written below the orthographic spelling or next to words in phonetic spelling brackets.
 Example: